 The season is wrapping up here at one of our oldest base camp Lohajung.
 We will be back here in September–when the skies are crisp and clear, and meadows are golden!

 The last batches of Rupin Pass are on the slope as well.
-While the rain has played spoilsport on clear views, here is a video from Rupin Pass our trekker Vibhu Grover sent in.
-It makes you want to run back on the slopes!
+While the rain has played spoilsport on clear views, it still makes you want to run back on the slopes!

 Here is what our trekkers had to say: